mbragi/news-blog/README.md

 This project was created using HTML, CSS and Vanilla JavaScript.
 A simple web page for blogging news, images and commentting on them.

-#The project renders certain components dynamically and Three programming paradigms were use (OOP , functional and Event-driven) programming.
+The project renders certain components dynamically and Three programming paradigms were used (OOP , functional and Event-driven) programming.

 # Production Url